etcd-io/website/content/en/docs/v3.7/learning/design-auth-v3.md

 The authentication mechanism in the etcd v2 protocol has a tricky part because the metadata consistency should work as in the above, but does not: each permission check is processed by the etcd member that receives the client request (server/etcdserver/api/v2http/client.go), including follower members.
 Therefore, it's possible the check may be based on stale metadata.

 This staleness means that auth configuration cannot be reflected as soon as operators execute etcdctl.
 Therefore there is no way to know how long the stale metadata is active.
 Practically, the configuration change is reflected immediately after the command execution.
 However, in some cases of heavy load, the inconsistent state can be prolonged and it might result in counter-intuitive situations for users and developers.
-It requires a workaround like this: https://github.com/etcd-io/etcd/pull/4317#issuecomment-179037582
+It requires a workaround like [this](https://github.com/etcd-io/etcd/pull/4317#issuecomment-179037582).

 ### Inconsistent permissions are unsafe for linearized requests